Noel Fielding: Early life and education

-Fielding was born in the Westminster area of London in 1973, the son of Royal Mail manager Ray Fielding and Yvonne Fagan.
-He is of French descent through his grandmother.
-He grew up in Mitcham, Southwest London When Fielding was three years old, his father remarried and Fielding was mostly raised by his grandmother.
+Fielding was born in the Westminster area of London in 1973, the son of Royal Mail manager Ray Fielding and Yvonne Fagan and he grew up in Mitcham, Southwest London.

+He is of French descent through his father who Fielding has described as being "basically French" and when Fielding was three years old, his father remarried and Fielding was mostly raised by his paternal grandmother.

 His father and stepmother, Diane, would later become more involved in parenting during Fielding's mother's illness in the 1980s.
 His mother had two more children before dying in 1990, aged 37 years old, from complications caused by liver damage.
 Fielding has commented that, "My parents had lots of parties...
 They were hopelessly bohemian."

 Michael Fielding, his younger paternal half-brother, later played various characters in The Mighty Boosh TV show and live stage shows as well as Noel Fielding's Luxury Comedy.
 His father, Ray Fielding, and his stepmother appeared in The Mighty Boosh TV show, with his father having several cameos as Chris de Burgh.

+When Fielding was around 6 or 7, he was at a Kiss concert, wearing a Kiss costume and he was taken to the backstage dressing room of Kiss so that Gene Simmons could be shown his costume.
 At the age of 13, Fielding began writing comedy sketches.
-At the age of 15, Fielding became a goth and had goth girlfriends.
-At this time he first tried using makeup and said he loved being dressed up by his girlfriends.
+At the age of 15, Fielding became a goth and had goth girlfriends and at this time he first tried using makeup and said he loved being dressed up by his girlfriends.

-Whilst studying at Croydon Art College Fielding met Mighty Boosh collaborator Dave Brown.
-From 1992 to 1995 Fielding studied for a BA in graphic design and advertising at Buckinghamshire College of Higher Education in High Wycombe, graduating in 1995.
+Whilst studying at Croydon Art College, Fielding met Mighty Boosh collaborator Dave Brown.
+From 1992 to 1995, Fielding studied for a BA in graphic design and advertising at Buckinghamshire College of Higher Education in High Wycombe, graduating in 1995.

-Whilst at Buckinghamshire College both Dave Brown and Nigel Coan were studying the same course as Fielding and all three shared a student house together.
+Whilst at Buckinghamshire College, both Dave Brown and Nigel Coan were studying the same course as Fielding and in their second and third year of university all three lived in a student flat together.
 Nigel Coan also collaborated with Fielding on the Mighty Boosh.
-After they had lived together in student housing whilst at Buckinghamshire College, Fielding, Brown, and Coan also later lived together in a flat in Hackney, London.
+After they had lived together in student housing, Fielding, Brown, and Coan also later lived together in a flat in Hackney, London.